 Now that we had proven that cooking could have a negative impact on air quality, our next question in this case, naturally, was: how?

-Our air is filled with a variety of different factors that determine how healthy it is, from dust, to carbon dioxide, to its levels of humidity, to its most underestimated ingredient–chemicals.
+Our air is filled with a variety of different factors that determine how healthy it is, from fine dust, to carbon dioxide, to its levels of humidity, to chemicals.

 The type of chemicals typically found in your air are called VOC’s: volatile organic compounds.
 “VOC” is an umbrella term used to describe any organic chemical that evaporates easily at room temperature–and this trait is what helps make VOCs very common.